binaryshrey/DSA/README.md

 * Class : It is a group of similar types of Objects which possess same attributes and behaviour.
 (Object factory / User-Desined datatype)
 * Object :It is a uniques entity that contains data and functions (characteristics and behaviour) toghether in an OOP.
-* Data Abstraction : Act ofrepresenting essential features without including the background details
+* Data Abstraction : Act of representing essential features without including the background details
 * Encapsulation : The wrapping of data and functions, toghether in a single unit.
 * Data Hiding : The data which cannot be accessed directly outside class premise, although they are in same class
 * Dynamic Binding : The process of linking function call to function signature